Rachnerd/angular2/README.md

 ###### PeopleListComponent
 ```
-Take a look at the PeopleListComponent and read the comments.
+Take a look at the PeopleListComponent.
 ```

 ###### PersonComponent
 ```
-Take a look at the PersonComponent and read the comments.
+Take a look at the PersonComponent.
 ```

 ### Assignment 2 Configurable services